-We launched two new revenue initiatives in the second quarter of 2005: retail sales of previously-viewed DVDs and our Ad Sales program.
+We continue to focus on the two new revenue initiatives launched in the second quarter of 2005: retail sales of previously-viewed DVDs and our Ad Sales program.
 We also continue to invest resources to develop solutions for downloading movies to consumers.
-Our core strategy has been and remains to grow a large DVD subscription business; however, as technology and infrastructure develop to allow effective and convenient delivery of movies over the Internet, we intend to offer our subscribers the choice of receiving their movies on DVD or by downloading, whichever they prefer.
-Although our solutions may be well in advance of meaningful demand for downloading services and we expect only modest consumer interest for the near term, we believe the demand for this technology will grow steadily over the next ten years.
+Our core strategy has been and remains to grow a large DVD subscription business; However, as technology and infrastructure develop to allow effective and convenient delivery of movies over the Internet and when meaningful content becomes available, we intend to offer our subscribers the choice of receiving their movies on DVD or by downloading, whichever they prefer.